Walk in Dwight Eisenhower’s footsteps in Abilene

 Related: Eisenhower once stayed at the Rock Island Arsenal‘s Quarters One.

-Watching a D-Day video in the World War II section.
+Eisenhower in World War II

-The WWII section alone is worth the price of admission.
-The exhibit explains Ike’s planning role and his service as Supreme Commander.
-The D-Day planning table and chairs are beside an example of the artificial “Mulberry” harbors.
 Interactive map tables explain the timeline and geography of the global conflict.
 Beyond the planning and strategy, Eisenhower’s signature achievement was to hold together the often-fractious alliance.

 1952 Eisenhower election memorabilia, Abilene